 Children’s Wellness Initiative

-Franciscan Hospital for Children believes that families need easy access to high-quality, comprehensive care.
+Franciscan Children’s believes that families need easy access to high-quality, comprehensive care.
 To fulfill that need, the Children’s Wellness Initiative was formed.

 The CWI program provides school-based mental health counseling, combined with outreach, education, and prevention.
 The goal is to make it easier for children and families to receive the social and emotional help they need.